yerinny518/yerinny518.github.io/styleguide.md

 - Curriculum(CV) / Project / Publication

-  : This is the main category.
-Academic publication and careers are listed in here.
+  : This is the MAIN category.
+Academic publication, careers, contact(GitHub address, email, instagram) are listed in here.

 - Posts

   : Daily events are posted in here !

-- Contacts